iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Topological Basics for Optimizations.md

 **Existence of a Minimizer**

-> If a function is closed and Coercive, then it must have minimizers.
+> If a function is closed and Coercive, then it must have minimizers		.